microprediction/microprediction/docs/fund.md

 In broad brush terms, the use of the microprediction platform in this particular context is rather different to present or past alpha-chasing initiatives like Numerai, Quantopian, Quantconnect and so forth, all of which are interesting in their own way.

-Some things that delineate the microprediction fund from the competition can be:
+Some things that delineate the microprediction fund from the investment industry competition can include:

    - Directly addressing the primary pitfall with portfolio selection methodologies: overfitting.